 The second option is the hidden wall safe.
 The classic image of the wall safe hidden behind the painting is one that comes to mind.
 Unfortunately, these types of safes only offer limited protection.
 During your average residential burglary, a thief will not have the time needed to find your hiding place, but if they can locate it, these models can fairly easily be ripped from the wall and taken elsewhere to be opened at their leisure.

 The third option is a combination of the fist two.
 Introducing the in floor safe.
-There are a number of tremendous advantages to a floor safe in comparison to other types of protection and, as always, a few drawbacks.
+There are a number of tremendous advantages to a in floor safe in comparison to other types of protection and, as always, a few drawbacks.
 The main advantage of a floor safe is that it is very discreet and seldom on the radar screen of bad guys who busy themselves opening drawers and pawing through closets in search of easily portable valuables.
-Hidden down in an obscure corner with no other items of value anywhere around it, a floor safe is the most likely type to be overlooked in most burglary situations.
+Hidden down in an obscure corner with no other items of value anywhere around it, an in floor safe is the most likely type to be overlooked in most burglary situations.

 Even if it is discovered by some ill chance, there is not much that criminals can do about it.
 They seldom carry industrial jack hammers around in their vehicles and the horrifying idea of spending hours of hard physical labor in order to make a living is one reason why they became rip-off artists in the first place.
 Without the equipment or the time or the willingness to make a lot of very unusual noise in a peaceful neighborhood, a floor safe is a pretty solid way of protecting your valuables.
 Extremely clever people have even been known to park a regular safe on top of a floor safe in order to provide a dummy objective for anybody who does break in.